-First-choice right-back Ivan Franjic went off injured in the second half, prompting fears Australia may lose another important player just before the World Cup, although his coach offered a cautiously optimistic assessment.
+First-choice right-back Ivan Franjic went off injured in the second half, prompting fears Australia may lose another important player on the eve of the World Cup, although his coach offered a cautiously optimistic assessment.

 "He got a knock on his knee.
-I don't think it's anything serious," Postecoglou said.
+I don't think it's anything serious," Postecoglou added.

 "We'll wait and see what the medical team say."

 South Africa coach Gordon Igesund felt the performance of his players vindicated the spirited pre-match defence he mounted following criticism of the visitors' severely weakened travelling squad.